bitrise-io/devcenter/docs/caching/about-caching.md

 * `Bitrise.io Cache:Push` step to check the state of the cache and upload it if required

 You should add the `Bitrise.io Cache:Pull` (download) step right before you'd use the cache.
-For example, in case of an iOS app, you can insert the `Bitrise.io Cache:Pull` step between the `Git Clone Repository` and the dependency installer steps (for example, the `Run CocoaPods install` or `Carthage` steps).
+For example, in the case of an iOS app, you can insert the `Bitrise.io Cache:Pull` step between the `Git Clone Repository` and the dependency installer steps (for example, the `Run CocoaPods install` or `Carthage` steps).
 You should not put the `Bitrise.io Cache:Push` step BEFORE the `Git Clone Repository` step.

 The `Bitrise.io Cache:Push` step should be the very last step in the workflow.